thrishapraveen/cse15l-lab-reports/lab4.md

 __Keys pressed to get to this step__: `ls <enter>`, then: `cd lab <tab>`, which gave me `lab7/`, then: `<enter>`, then: `ls <enter>`, then: `bash test.sh <enter>`

 __Summary of commands and effect of keypresses__: The `ls` command helps me see where I am in the directory.
 The output being the `lab7` directory prompted me to `cd` into that directory to run the bash script and use `ls` to check what files are in `lab7`.
 I then ran the bash script that compiles the relevant files and runs the test file using the `bash` command on the `test.sh` file.
 This will allow me to see whether the tests failed or not.
 As seen in the screenshot, one of the tests that was in the `ListExamplesTests` file failed, which was expected.
-Looking at the output further, we can see that it was the second test.
+Looking at the failure further, we can see that it was the second test that failed.

 Step 7:
 ---------